 I work with acrylic, oil, pen-in-ink and graphite with a bit of photography peppered in.
 My work is inspired by reflections of what's going on in my life, in nature, in politics – both the positive and negative.
 An introvert at heart, I use my art as a way of telling my story without having to use words.
 From chronic illness, to life on Lake Ontario, to my time in Paris, to finding and losing (and finding again) love, I believe art can be found everywhere and so I seek it out in the often overlooked, "negative space" of life.

 One theme you'll see recurring in my work throughout the years is trees, specifically birch (or aspen) trees.
-I am addicted to drawing and painting them.
+I love them.

 Inspiration (the fun stuff)

-Artists who inspire me: Helen Frakenthaler, Chuck Close, Matt Sesow, Frida Khalo, Mark Cameron Boyd, Leah Frankel, Amy Tavern, Greg Gillis, Ashleigh Deskins, Alexander Calder, Louis Kahn, I.M.
+Artists who inspire me: Helen Frakenthaler, Marc Chagall, Chuck Close, Matt Sesow, Judy Chicago, Frida Khalo, Mark Cameron Boyd, Leah Frankel, Amy Tavern, Greg Gillis, Nancy Spero, Ashleigh Deskins, Alexander Calder, Louis Kahn, I.M.
 Pei, Georgia O'Keeffe.